rotty3000/liferay-portal/modules/apps/foundation/messaging/README.markdown

 The main difference here is that you need to associate your message listener with the destination that you created, namely, the "parallelDestination" destination.
-This is done by passing a dictionary containing the association as a third parameter when using your applicatoin's bundle context to register your message listener service.
+This is done by passing a dictionary containing the association as a third parameter when using your application's bundle context to register your message listener service.

 An alternative way to create an register a message listener is to create your